Chase Sapphire Reserve vs Preferred: Which Card is Right for You?

 Additionally, only the Sapphire Reserve card will provide coverage for a medical evacuation.
 If you or a member of your immediate family are injured or become sick during a trip far from home that results in an emergency evacuation, you can be covered for medical services and transportation for up to $100,000.

-By the numbers, the Sapphire Reserve wins nine categories to the Sapphire Preferred Card’s three victories.
-But that lopsided win doesn’t tell the full story.
+By the numbers, the Sapphire Reserve wins in a landslide.
+But that lopsided win doesn't tell the full story.

 Everybody can – and should – weigh these categories differently.
 Some of these categories could make the Chase Sapphire Reserve a no-brainer to one person, such as those set on getting lounge access or a Global Entry membership.
 Those same benefits might be meaningless to another person – especially someone who’s looking to earn points at a low cost.

-While the Chase Sapphire Preferred® Card, and the Chase Sapphire Reserve® share a name and earn the same points, what you will get with each card is vastly different.
+While the Chase Sapphire Preferred and the Chase Sapphire Reserve share a name and earn the same points, what you will get with each card is vastly different.
 The $550 upfront annual fee on the Chase Sapphire Reserve card is not for everybody, but if you think you can maximize the benefits it offers, you can easily come out way ahead.

 And at the end of the day, both cards are a great option for travelers.